 In any personal injury case, it’s the plaintiff’s burden to prove the case.
 The burden of proof is usually a preponderance of presented evidence.
-It should be clear evidence that convinces the judge or jury that the defendant is more likely than not responsible for the death.
+Clear evidence should convince the judge or jury that the defendant is more likely than not responsible for the death.
 The probability should stand at 50%.

 It’s quite different from the burden of proof exercised in a criminal case, where the burden of proof should be beyond a reasonable doubt.
 However, gathering evidence for such wrongful deaths can still be challenging.
 An experienced personal injury lawyer in Modoc County can come in handy while trying to attain evidence.

-A preventable death claim is usually filed by the estate representative of the deceased on behalf of surviving relatives who had a relationship with him.
+The estate representative of the deceased usually files a preventable death claim on behalf of surviving relatives who had a relationship with him.
 Relatives allowed to file for this lawsuit vary from state to state.
 In Northern California, a spouse of the deceased subject can file this claim.
-Our business is making sure to protect the statute of limitations deadline as well.
+Our business is also making sure to protect the statute of limitations deadline.

 Moreover, parents of a deceased minor and minors of a deceased parent can file this lawsuit.
 Most states usually start to draw the line in a situation where parents of adult children can sue grown siblings or adult children to collect compensation over the deaths of their parents.
 Usually, the more distant the familial relationship, the harder it is to get a remedy through preventable death cases.

 In some instances, a romantic partner (not necessarily married) can be compensated for the preventable death of a loved one.